Today’s rates for a wide variety of multifamily loans

 A full list of areas that may be checked can be found on the HUD Section 8 Inspection Checklist.

-In addition to any areas on this list, inspectors may cite properties for other hazards, so regardless if something is on this list, if it is potentially dangerous, it should be taken care of as quickly as possible.
+In addition to any areas on this list, inspectors may cite you for other hazards.
+So even if something's not on the list, you'd better take care of it as quickly as possible if it's potentially dangerous.
 Some common inspection issues include:

 Paint flaking (especially if there are children in the unit)